+As of December 31, 2015, we employed 349 full-time employees in Israel, of which 222 were employed in manufacturing services, 41 in process and product engineering, 51 in quality assurance and control, 16 in sales and marketing and 19 in finance, accounting, information service and administration.
 As of December 31, 2014, we employed 325 full-time employees in Israel, of which 208 were employed in manufacturing services, 39 in process and product engineering, 43 in quality assurance and control, 13 in sales and marketing and 22 in finance, accounting, information service and administration.
-As of December 31, 2013, we employed 345 full-time employees in Israel, of which 220 were employed in manufacturing services, 40 in process and product engineering, 46 in quality assurance and control, 15 in sales and marketing and 24 in finance, accounting, information service and administration.
-As of December 31, 2012, we employed 343 full-time employees in Israel, of which 221 were employed in manufacturing services, 39 in process and product engineering, 43 in quality assurance and control, 15 in sales and marketing and 25 in finance, accounting, information service and administration.
+As of December 31, 2013, we employed 345 full-time employees in Israel, of which 220 were employed in manufacturing services, 40 in process and product engineering,

+46 in quality assurance and control, 15 in sales and marketing and 24 in finance, accounting, information service and administration.

-In addition, Kubatronik, our subsidiary in Germany, employed 38 full-time employees and 2 part-time employees as of December 31, 2014, 44 full-time employees and five part-time employees as of December 31, 2013, and 45 full-time employees and five part-time employees as of December 31, 2012.
+In addition, Kubatronik, our subsidiary in Germany, employed 37 full-time employees and 4 part-time employees as of December 31, 2015, 38 full-time employees and 2 part-time employees as of December 31, 2014, and 44 full-time employees and five part-time employees as of December 31, 2013.

-Eltek USA, a wholly-owned Delaware subsidiary, employed three full-time employees as of December 31, 2013 and 2014 and four employees as of December 31, 2012.
+Eltek USA, a wholly-owned Delaware subsidiary, employed 3 full-time employees as of December 31, 2015, 2014 and 2013.

-Our relationships with our employees in Israel are governed by Israeli labor law, extension orders of the Israeli Ministry of Labor and personal employment agreements.
-We are subject to various Israeli labor laws, general collective bargaining agreements entered into, from time to time, between the Histadrut and the Manufacturers Association, as well as specific and local agreements.
+Our relationships with our employees in Israel are governed by Israeli labor law, extension orders of the Israeli Ministry of Economy and Industry and personal employment agreements.
+We are subject to various Israeli labor laws, general collective bargaining agreements entered into, from time to time, between the Histadrut and the Manufacturers Association, as well as specific and local agreements and arrangements.
 Such laws, agreements, and arrangements cover the wages and employment conditions of our employees, including length of the workday, minimum daily wages for professional workers, contribution to pension fund, insurance for work related accidents, procedures for dismissing employees, determination of severance pay, benefit programs and annual leave.
 We generally provide our Israeli employees with benefits and working conditions beyond the minimums required by law.